UoS-COM1001/com1001-2024-25-spr/technical-FAQ.md

 supervisor, or wait until your next meeting with them.
 -->

-## 1. How to Ask Questions (Or, How to Find Your Own Answers)
+## 1. When You Have a Question

-There are no stupid questions, as the saying goes, but there are definitely *lazy* ones.
-Sometimes the answer to a question you may have has already been answered in lectures and can easily be found in the slides.
-But as a general rule, before asking a question, try to find the answer yourself.
-Finding your own answers is an important skill that will be invaluable in the rest of your degree as well as your future career.
-This is not just about honing your skills in quickly finding the information you need, but also how to resolve problems and debug issues with code yourself.
+As a general rule, before asking a question, try to find the answer yourself.
+Here are some tips:

 ### Finding Your Own Answers: Some Tips

 1. **Check the lecture slides**.
-Seems obvious.
-But you'd be surprised how many questions we get that are answered by a lecture slide that covered what you wanted to know.
-There may be a slide or an example that you missed that already explains something you wanted to know about or demonstrates some code similar to what you want to do.
-Look there first!
+Sometimes the answer is already there and you missed it, so double-check whether the information you need is there.

 2. **Check this FAQ**.
 To save time reading through the entire FAQ, use the "Find" feature in your browser to search for certain words appearing on the page to do with your query (e.g. "Git", "Capybara", etc.) The "Find" feature is normally a menu item in the "Edit" menu.